Kankincredible/Causal-Inference/README.md

 <a name="contributing"></a>
 ## Contributing

-We welcome contributions from the community to help expand and
+We welcome contributions from the community to help expand